lorypelli/trslate/README.md

 console.log(translate.t(lang, key))
 ```

-this function accept two paramethers, the first one is the language you want to translate into and the second one is the object key from which to take the string that will be translated
+this function accept two paramethers, the first one is the language you want to translate into and the second one is the object key from which to take the string that will be translated.

 ---